adlytaibi/removeversiondbucket/README.md

 - Delete the bucket
 - Delete the N-test files

-### WARNING: The script will **delete** the bucket at the end.
+### WARNING: The script will **DELETE** the bucket at the end.
 Don't use an existing bucket unless you don't care for it.

 Pre-requisites
 --------------